-We have identified our Atlanta, Central Texas, Colorado, Houston, and Nevada divisions as reportable operating segments.
+Our homebuilding operations are organized into the following five operating segments based on the geographic markets in which we operate: Atlanta, Central Texas, Colorado, Houston and Nevada.
 Our Corporate operations are a nonoperating segment, as it serves to support our homebuilding operations through functions such as our executive, finance, treasury, human resources, and accounting departments.
 In addition, our Corporate operations include certain assets and income produced from residential rental property in Colorado.
+Our homebuilding reportable segments are engaged in the development, design, contraction, marketing and sale of single-family attached and detached homes.